First Moments – You and Baby at Birth

 If you’re due to have a baby soon, you should talk to your doctor, midwife, and any other caregivers who might be present at your birth.
 Ask them not to wash your baby as soon as he or she is born, and to give you some time with the infant.
 Avoid washing your child, even if he or she appears dirty, for at least a little while.
 You may wish to rub this fatty, waxy substance into the skin to reduce the danger of dehydration.
 Vernix caseosa might look unappealing, but it’s really one of Nature’s defenses against dryness, bacterial infections, and other dangers that your newborn might encounter.

 Most babies are content simply to lick the nipple.
 Smell your baby.
 Consider not giving a bath for at least a week.
-Studies have shown that a mother who was separaed from baby after two hours, could recognize her own baby in a room full of newborn by smell only.
+Studies have shown that a mother who was separated from baby after two hours, could recognize her own baby in a room full of newborn by smell only.
 You baby is not dirty and he needs to smell your familiar scent to feel safe and comfortable.

 Some babies are born with a strong desire to suck at the breast immediately after birth.
 This nipple stimulation releases the hormone oxytocin, which increases the contractions of her uterus and lessens postpartum bleeding.
 Early sucking also stimulates the release of prolactin, the hormone that helps mothering abilities click in right from the start.
 Often nurses will help and certainly a midwife can help you latch on.
 But babies can and will latch on on their own given enough time.
 Newborn babies who are laid on their mother’s bare tummies and left to their own devices after a natural childbirth can innately find their mother’s breast and latch on.
 This process is called “self-attachment”.
-Follow this link for a wonderful DVD.

 What else can the partner do?

 Once the breastfeeding is done, it is time for daddy to hold the baby in his arms and give mommy a little break.
 Making visual, tactile, olfactory, and auditory, connection with your baby right after birth will help you create a strong bond.
 No need to release this baby to the nursery–and you don’t have to.
 It is a good idea that healthy mothers, daddies, and healthy babies remain together throughout their hospital stay.
-Be ware, many hospitals will take your baby to the nursery for cleaning and measuring, if that is the case follow your baby and continue to talk to her and touch her.
+Beware, a few hospitals will take your baby to the nursery for cleaning and measuring, if that is the case follow your baby and continue to talk to her and touch her.
 Also I have heard so many times caring nurses say “Let us have the baby in the nursery so that you can get some rest.”
 It is up to you of course, but I think the first hours of your new baby’s life are very important.
 It is very scary to go from being carried all day and night in your mommy womb, to resting in a plastic crib all alone in a semi-bright room full of crying babies.
 Mom has worked very hard, so help her rest by caring for the baby while in the room with her.